Terms of Service

 - Members have 24/7 access with door codes and keys.

 - Regular business hours (when Collective Agency is staffed) are Mondays through Fridays, 9am to 5pm.

 - Payment is required to reserve.

 - Your card is charged on the same date each month (unless you prepay for 12 months or more; then it is charged the same date each year).

 - Payment for a year upfront has a discount: 12 months for the price of 10.
 The goal is to be like a co-op supermarket where people can put a deposit in and get a discount, and then get the deposit back in the future when they stop being members.
-With a month notice, someone can get the remainder of their yearly prepayment back for the unused months (and save 7% per year on the prepaid amount while the deposit is in place).
-(This doesn’t apply to people whose prepayment for the year started before March 25th 2016.)

 - The rate you sign up at is the rate you keep, as long as you’re a member.
 Rates stay the same for current members forever (including the option to switch between monthly and yearly prepaid).